JanicaJensen/jjensen_webdev_portfolio/README.md

 - Application's links all function correctly.

-- Application's CSS selectors and properties are consolidated 🟡 and organized to follow semantic structure✅.
+- Application's CSS selectors and properties are consolidated  and organized to follow semantic structure✅.
-     -*I did my best with this.
-Some things, when removed, just messed it all up.
-Though some made sense to move elsewhere, when tried, they broke.
-They do, howeever, follow the best structure possible.*
+     -*I re-wrote the entire thing at some point and got rid of anything that didn't need to be there.*

 - Application's CSS file is properly commented.✅